base62/base62.js/Readme.md

 ## Usage

+### Default Character Set Example

 ```javascript
 Base62 = require('base62')
 Base62.encode(999)  // 'g7'
 Base62.decode('g7') // 999
 ```

+### Custom Character Set Example

 The default character set is `0-9a-zA-Z`.
-This can updated to a custom character set.
+This can be updated to a custom character set.
 Naturally, it must be 62 characters long.

 Instead of the character set `0-9a-zA-Z` you want to use `0-9A-Za-z`, call the `setCharacterSet()` method on the Base62 object passing in the string `"0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz"`.
 Note that all characters must be unique.